danielyewright/project-boilerplate/README.md

 If all the files are present in the `dist` folder and the project is ready for production, you can run `gulp build:prod`.
 This will use all the files in the `dist` folder, delete any hidden/unwanted files, and create a zip file ready for distribution.

 **NOTE: If you've already run the `build:dev` task, when running `gulp` it will delete the entire `dist` directory.
 You'll have to run the `build:dev` task again to generate the files.**

-To push the `dist` directory to another branch, for example `gh-pages`, run the following command:

-`git subtree push --prefix dist origin gh-pages`